-See factsheet 63, Finding private rented accommodation for more information.
-Note: some older private tenancies have much stronger rights and should not be given up without very careful consideration.
+See factsheet 63, Finding private rented accommodation, for more information.

+Note: some older private tenancies give tenants stronger rights and should not be given up without very careful consideration.

-7 What a local authority can do
+9 What a local authority can do

-Your local authority may be able to help even if it is not your landlord or your perpetrator's landlord.
-It can issue a Community Protection Notice, apply for an injunction against the perpetrator, or request a CBO if they are in court on a criminal charge.
-It has a range of powers and duties in relation to specific anti-social behaviour issues as in section 4.
+Your local authority may be able to help even if it is not your or the perpetrator's landlord.
+It can issue a Community Protection Notice, apply for an injunction against the perpetrator, or request a CBO if they are in court on a criminal charge for example.
+It also has powers and duties in relation to specific anti-social behaviour issues, as outlined in section 5.